UQ-PAC/BASIL/readme.md

 See [src/test/correct/liftone.sh](https://github.com/UQ-PAC/bil-to-boogie-translator/blob/main/src/test/correct/liftone.sh) for more examples for flag combinations that work.

-## Verifying the generated boogie (the programming language), by running boogie (the progam) on the boogie (the program)
+## Verifying the generated Boogie file

 [Boogie](https://github.com/boogie-org/boogie#installation) can be installed by following the instructions in the given link.

-Boogie can be run on the output `*.bpl` file with the command `boogie *.bpl`.
+Boogie can be run on the output `*.bpl` file with the command `boogie \useArrayAxioms *.bpl`.

-A recent boogie version is needed, for example `Boogie program verifier version 2.4.1.10503, Copyright (c) 2003-2014, Microsoft.`.

-With older versions and recent versions of z3 (e.g. `Z3 version 4.8.12 - 64 bit`), Z3 emits warnings about `model_compress`, since the
-parameter name was changed.
-This does not prevent it from working however.
+It is recommended to use Boogie version 3.0.4 and Z3 version 4.8.8 (which is recommended by Boogie).
+Other versions and combinations may not have been tested.

+The `\useArrayAxioms` flag is necessary for Boogie versions 2.16.8 and greater; for earlier versions it can be removed.

 Boogie can be installed through dotnet and requires dotnet 6.